 - Plan to attend the Affiliates Career Fair for CSE majors in October and January.
 You're welcome to attend other career fairs on campus as well.

-- Become familiar with CSE policies and protocols for interviewing, accepting and declining offers.
+- Become familiar with Allen School policies and protocols for interviewing, accepting and declining offers.

 School-sponsored career events and on-campus interviews are privileges that carry certain expectations for your conduct.
-To reinforce appropriate use of UW CSE and Career Center on-campus recruiting opportunities, we have adopted protocols to better serve you and the employers visiting campus.
+To reinforce appropriate use of Allen School and Career Center on-campus recruiting opportunities, we have adopted protocols to better serve you and the employers visiting campus.
 Please familiarize yourself with these standards of appropriate behavior before participating in any on-campus recruiting events.

-In your best interest, CSE has also defined a UW CSE's Recruiting Policy for Employers to ensure recruiting entities work within a framework of professionally accepted recruiting, interviewing and selection techniques as stipulated in the NACE Principles for Professional Conduct.
+In your best interest, the Allen School has also defined a Recruiting Policy for Employers to ensure recruiting entities work within a framework of professionally accepted recruiting, interviewing and selection techniques as stipulated in the NACE Principles for Professional Conduct.

 Cancellation and No Shows

 Failure to appear for scheduled interviews prevents other students from using your time slot and wastes the recruiter's time.
-Such behavior reflects poorly on your professionalism, could jeopardize UW CSE's relationship with the employer regarding research and related activities, and could ultimately cause employers to suspend recruiting in our department.
+Such behavior reflects poorly on your professionalism, could jeopardize the Allen School's relationship with the employer regarding research and related activities, and could ultimately cause employers to suspend recruiting at our school.
 Therefore, it is important to follow through on all interview appointments.
 If you cannot make your scheduled interview, be sure to take the appropriate steps in advance.

 Recruiters, hiring managers, and technical interviewers take time to prepare for and conduct your interview.
 Canceling within 48 hours for reasons other than illness or an emergency is not acceptable and will jeopardize your recruiting success.
 If you must change or cancel an interview, call the recruiter to inform them and e-mail both the recruiter and the interviewer (if you have the interviewer's e-mail address).
 You should apologize for the inconvenience the cancellation causes them and reiterate your interest in their company and the position for which you are being considered.
 Ask if it would be possible to reschedule, but understand that such a favor is at their discretion.